The buzz surrounding the 2024 presidential election is heating up and the field is starting to narrow.

 Many felt that Harris being chosen as the VP on Joe Biden’s ticket was done with assurances that she would be the “next one up” — similar to the assurances given to Hillary Clinton during the Barack Obama years.

 If that holds true (and if Biden opts to not run for a second term), Harris may be the top option for the Democratic nominee.

 Much like Michelle Obama, there is not a real sense that Dwayne “The Rock” Johnson will be running for president (at least for the 2024 election cycle).
 But it’s worth noting that, in recent months, he’s leapfrogged Hillary Clinton in the odds, and that he is one of the few global celebrities who may have the social clout to compete for a nomination.

 Politics are likely in Johnson’s future, but for the moment, this is a meme pick that is just riding the wave of his popularity — Dwayne Johnson is not a serious political option for 2024.

 Biden is a safe choice and one that likely won’t engender a huge amount of excitable buzz.

 But in the most politically divisive climate in the United States in recent memory, a safe choice is likely the best choice and one that voters can likely get behind.
-With his recent gains in popularity, and what looks to be an increasingly likely split in the Republican party, Joe Biden is the easy choice for the 2024 presidential election.
+With his recent gains in popularity, as well as the unexpected success of the Democratic party during the most recent round of midterms and what looks to be an increasingly likely split in the Republican party, Joe Biden is the easy choice for the 2024 presidential election.